Esri/esri-leaflet-doc/src/pages/tutorials/create-your-first-app.md

 We are now ready to create a container for our map.
 This will be a  `<div>`  element within the  `<body>`  element.
 We must provide it with an `id` attribute.
 The `id` will be passed into the code that creates the Leaflet map.
 We will use an `id` of **map**.

 For our map to display, we must set the height and width for this element.
-Since we want it to fill the whole page, we'll make sure there to remove all margins and padding too.
+Since we want it to fill the whole page, we'll make sure to remove all margins and padding too.

 ```xml
 <!doctype html>